davidKercher170/AnomalyDetection/README.md

 # Anomaly Detection Algorithms
 Welcome to my GitHub repository!
 This project explores various autoencoder architectures with a focus on enhancing representation learning through different innovative methods.
+I've also included a quick performance test of each algorithm on Thyroid Cancer Dataset.
 Dive into the sections below to learn more about each technique and its unique contributions. 🚀

 ## Table of Contents
 - [Autoencoder](#autoencoder)